sapcc/vcenter-operator/README.rst

     The name of the part of the Vault service to write secrets to Secrets get replicated from this mount point to the `mount_point_read`

+mount_point_write_nsxt
+    The name of the part of the Vault service to write nsxt secrets to Secrets get replicated from this mount point to the `mount_point_read`

 max_time_not_seen
     The maximum time in seconds that a service-user version was not seen as label at any Pod Makes sure only service-users get deleted that are not used anymore